 Xtransfer Announces Over 700,000 Global Customers

-SHANGHAI, CHINA – Media OutReach Newswire – 23 July 2025 – XTransfer , the World's Leading & China's No.1 B2B Cross-Border Trade Payment Platform , announces that its global enterprise customer base has exceeded 700,000 .
+(MENAFN- Media OutReach Newswire) Emerging Markets Become the "Blue Ocean" for Enterprises Going Global HONG KONG SAR - Media OutReach Newswire - 29 July 2025 - XTransfer , the World's Leading & China's No.1 B2B Cross-Border Trade Payment Platform , announces that its global enterprise customer base has exceeded 700,000 .
 This significant milestone highlights the platform's remarkable achievements in supporting small and medium-sized enterprises (SMEs) to expand globally.
 As a global leader in the B2B cross-border trade payment sector, XTransfer is committed to providing SMEs with secure, convenient, and compliant one-stop cross-border financial solutions, enabling businesses to capitalise on the immense opportunities in emerging markets.

 Bill Deng, Founder and CEO of XTransfer, attends the 01VC CEO Summit 2025.